 Second woman: “I’m glad I didn’t bring my husband—he would have killed me.”

-I can relate well to all of these comments, and the DFT’s publicity, newspaper reviews, and the Internet have helped me decide what I might really enjoy at the DFT.
+I can relate well to all of these comments, and the DFT’s publicity, along with newspaper reviews and the Internet, have helped me decide what I might really enjoy at the DFT.

 And I will keep coming back, filled with anticipation, as the summer DFT season ends on August 17 and the fall 2008 schedule opens on September 18.